<< Click to Display Table of Contents >>

 The inventory tool can be found on the top bar menu and is linked to the compound database entries.
 You can enter or edit new suppliers as well as searching for any compound in your Mbook database.

-The safety manager will be able to add hazards and the applicable pictograms to any existing compound from the 'Health/Safety' tab:
+The inventory manager will be able to add hazards and the applicable pictograms to any existing compound from the 'Health/Safety' tab:

 A practical example

-Let´s go to the main menu and select Inventory/Compound DB and search “heptane” as an example:
+Let´s go to the main menu and select Inventory/Compound DB and search “n-BuLi” as an example:

-Click on “Heptane” in the list and go to the “Stock” tab for this compound.
-Here you can see we have two different entries for two different suppliers.
+Click on “n-Butyllitium” in the list and go to the “Stock” tab for this compound.
+Here you can see we have three different bottles.
 This window also displays details such as status, batch number, and remaining number for each of the bottles.

 As an inventory manager you can add a new entry or edit the information relating to any of these bottles, such as the description, quantity, purity, order date, who ordered it, etc., and then just save any changes made.